 Maximum Yield Explains Soilless Mix

 Soilless mixes are made up of a number of organic and inorganic materials.
 Some of the most widely used materials are bark, coconut coir, perlite, and vermiculite.
 Bark improves drainage and air space within the mix, coconut coir provides good drainage while retaining water, and perlite and vermiculite provide additional water and nutrient retention.
 However, most soilless mixes are predominantly sphagnum peat moss as it is lightweight and inexpensive.
 Additionally, some mixes will contain a fertilizer or additional trace elements to boost nutrients.

 One of the most popular aspects of soilless mixes is that they give gardeners, particularly container gardeners, more control.
 Using soilless mixes can prevent houseplants or seedlings from being contaminated by soil-borne pests, diseases, and fungi.

-In addition to having fewer contaminants, gardeners can create their own soilless mixes to have particular effects.
+Growers often create their own soilless mixes to have differing desired effects.
 For example, ingredients can be blended to create a particular amount of drainage, air space, or water retention.
-Another benefit of soilless mixes is that they are lighter in weight and do not become as compact as soil over time.
-This is particularly helpful when planting seedlings as their roots do not thrive well in heavily compacted soil.
+Another benefit of soilless mixes is that they are do not compact as much as soil does over time.
+This is handy when planting seedlings, as their roots do not thrive well in heavily compacted soil.